MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

     >[!NOTE]
     >You can copy it to any other path and set up the command line argument "-DevMode:LocalConfigFilePath" in your project to specify the path.

       * *WorkspaceGuid*: Your Workspace ID.
-Find it in the browser URL when selecting a workspace in Fabric, e.g., https://app.fabric.microsoft.com/groups/{WorkspaceID}/.
+Find it in the browser URL when selecting a workspace in Fabric, for example, `https://app.fabric.microsoft.com/groups/{WorkspaceID}/`.
       * *ManifestPackageFilePath*: The location of the manifest package.
 When you build the solution, it saves the manifest package within **src\bin\Debug**.
 More details on the manifest package can be found in the later steps.
       * *WorkloadEndpointURL*: Workload endpoint URL.